asg5704/syntaxfm-redesign/README.md

-# Syntax.FM Redesign
+# Tim Ferriss Podcast Redesign

-This is a re-design of the Syntax.FM podcast as part of a class project in ART-269 - Responsive Web Design
+This is a re-design of the Tim Ferriss Podcast podcast as part of a class project in ART-269 - Responsive Web Design

 ## Todo